What do lower interest rates mean for your money?

 What do lower rates mean for your savings?

-Last year interest rates on savings accounts rose rapidly, providing savers with some great opportunities.
+In 2023, interest rates on savings accounts rose rapidly, providing savers with some great opportunities.
 But how could interest rate cuts affect what’s on offer?

 Next, it’s worth thinking about whether you have room to save money that you don’t need immediate access to.
 If so, there may be some great opportunities to get this working harder for you.

-For example, a Fixed Rate Bond account could be a great way of locking in a guaranteed interest rate for a set period.
+For example, a Fixed Rate Bond could be a great way of locking in a guaranteed interest rate for a set period.
 At Skipton, we have a range of Fixed Rate Bonds for you to check out – with these you’ll keep the interest rate on the account for the fixed term (for example, five years), no matter what other interest rates are doing.

 It’s worth me mentioning that you usually can’t make withdrawals from these types of account.
 We also always recommend you have six months’ worth of expenses in an easy-access savings account to cover for any unexpected emergencies.